sdss/tree/README.md

 ## Creating Releases

-New releases of `sdss-tree` are created automatically when new tags are pushed to Github.
+New releases of `sdss-tree` are created automatically, and pushed to [PyPi](https://pypi.org/project/sdss-tree/), when new tags are pushed to Github.
 See the [Create Release](.github/workflows/release.yml) Github Action and [Releases](https://github.com/sdss/tree/releases) for the list.

+New tag names follow the Python semantic versioning syntax, i.e. `X.Y.Z`.

 ## Useful links